Silicon Quantum Computing

 Even at the cutting-edge, technology depends upon a network of collective minds; each focused on solving individual challenges to achieve a shared vision.
 Put simply, it relies on people power brought to life through inspiring leadership.

-Led by Professor Michelle Simmons AO, SQC’s unique collaborative and competitive spirit is driven by a relentlessly curious mindset that questions convention and strives for brilliance.
+Led by Michelle Simmons, SQC’s unique collaborative and competitive spirit is driven by a relentlessly curious mindset that questions convention and strives for brilliance.
 Yet there is no secret to this formula – it simply comes down to dedication, passion and hard work.

 Michelle Simmons